VinoCellarVinoCellar

 MCP subscription

-• Covers unlimited MCP tool usage from VinoCellar’s side while subscribed.
+• Covers unlimited MCP usage from VinoCellar’s side while subscribed.

 Which assistants are supported?

-Claude Desktop and other clients that support MCP with VinoCellar’s transport are supported today.
+Claude Desktop and other MCP-enabled software set up as described in this topic are supported today.
 ChatGPT and Gemini compatibility is planned; check release notes and this FAQ for updates.

 VinoCellar